+2) Rainbow Mechanism in EFPBARP: In this section the Rainbow mechanism has been considered and it has been demonstrated how it is used in EFPBARP to avoid dead ends routes.
 The principle of Rainbow is forward the packets toward the sink.
 In this mechanism every node has a colour code based on how far is from the sink.
 The order list of colour shows that how by selecting the next relay node could travel toward the sink.
-Let $C_k(i)$ the colour code of node i and node i will forward only to next relay nodes with colour code equal to C{k-1} or C_k .
-It will guarantee that the packets travel toward the sink and it avoids to send the packets toward dead end routes [24].
-Figure 2 shows how the nodes select their parents based on Rainbow mechanism.
+Let $C_k(i)$ the colour code of node i and node i will forward only to next relay nodes with colour code equal to $C{k-1}$ or $C_k$ .
+It will guarantee that the packets travel toward the sink and it avoids to send the packets toward dead end routes [11].
+Figure 3 shows how the nodes select their parents based on Rainbow mechanism.
 Each node selects its parents with its colour code or with colour code in order to be close to sink.

 The colour code in each node is calculated based on a counter.
 The rainbow counter is the number of received packets from the sink.
-Any node with higher value of this counter shows that it is closer to the sink than other nodes with lower value.
+Any node with higher value of this counter shows that it is closer to the sink with other nodes with lower value.

-3.4 Loop avoidance in 3DPBARP

-3DPBARP uses a detection mechanism during the data packet transmission to validate the routing path and topology.
-This mechanism makes 3DPBARP avoid loops by checking the previous N(l) nodes that packet comes through.
-If the current node is in the list of N(l) last nodes, a network loop will occur and reconsidering the topology will be needed to put in order.
-3DPBARP uses a detection mechanism during the data packet transmission to validate the routing path and topology.
-This mechanism makes 3DPBARP to avoid loops by checking the last N(l) nodes that packet comes to this node through.
-N(l) sets in the initiate stage.
+3) Loop avoidance in EFPBARP: EFPBARP uses a detection mechanism during the data packet transmission to validate the routing path and topology.
+This mechanism makes EFPBARP avoid loops by checking the previous N(l) nodes that packet comes through.
+If the current node is in the list of N(l) last nodes, a network loop will occur and reconsidering the topology will be needed to put this in order.
+EFPBARP uses a detection mechanism during the data packet transmission to validate the routing path and topology.
+This mechanism makes EFPBARP to avoid loops by checking the last N(l) nodes that packet comes to this node through.
+N(l) will setup in the initiate stage.